Yuvraj-Aargade-8261/Whether_API_Application/DEPLOYMENT_SUCCESS.md

 vercel env ls
 ```

-### Note
+### Solution Summary
-The `public/` directory is a copy of the `frontend/` directory.
-This is required because Vercel serves static files from the `public/` directory by default.
-The `public/` directory is in `.gitignore` and can be regenerated if needed.
+The issue was that Vercel couldn't serve static files from the `public/` subdirectory when using the `builds` configuration.
+The solution was to:
+1. Move all static files (`index.html`, `css/`, `js/`, `assets/`) to the root directory
+2. Simplify `vercel.json` to only route API calls to the serverless function
+3. Let Vercel automatically serve static files from the root

 ---

 **🎊 Your Weather API Application is now live and working on Vercel!**

 **Visit**: https://weather-api-app-kohl.vercel.app

+**Status**: ✅ All issues resolved - App is fully functional!